Miss Grand Chile 2022

 Miss Grand Chile 2022 was the fourth edition of the Miss Grand Chile pageant, held on May 28, 2022, at the Criss Chacana Model Agency, Iquique.
-Ten contestants, either chosen by local licensees or national online casting, competed for the title, of whom Karina Pérez Gres of Las Condes was named the winner.
+COntestants from 9 cities competed for the title.
+Of whom the representative of Las Condes, Karina Pérez Gres, was announced the winner.
 She then represented Chile at the Miss Grand International 2022 pageant held on October 25 in Indonesia, but got a non-placement.

 Results

 Contestants

-10 contestants competed for the title.
+Nine contestants competed for the title.